The Bass-Jiang group for automorphism-induced HNN-extensions: Describing the Bass--Jiang group

-In this section we prove Theorem~\ref{thm:description} from the introduction.
-This theorem gives a short-exact sequence description of the Bass--Jiang group of $G=H\ast_{(K, \phi)}$.
-Combined with Theorem~\ref{thm:equality}, it allow for a description of $\out(G)$.
+In this section we prove Theorem \ref{thm:description}, which gives a short-exact sequence description of the Bass--Jiang group of $G=H\ast_{(K, \phi)}$.
+Combined with Theorem \ref{thm:equality}, it allows us to give a description of $\out(G)$.

 Bass--Jiang gave a decomposition of the group $\out_H(G)$ for $G$ a general HNN-extension \cite{Bass1996automorphism}.
-However, their description contains both of the associated subgroups $K$ and $\phi(K)$, while our description only contains $K$.
-The difference is in the description of the kernel $\out_H^{(V)}(G)$ from the short exact sequence in Theorem~\ref{thm:description} ($\out_H^{(V)}(G)$ is formally defined below).
-Specifically, they find some $N\unlhd\out_H^{(V)}(G)$ such that
+Their description took the form of a filtration.
+However, their description contains both of the associated subgroups $K$ and $\phi(K)$, while our description in Theorem \ref{thm:description} only contains $K$.
+The difference is in the description of the kernel $\out_H^{(V)}(G)$ from the short exact sequence in Theorem \ref{thm:description} ($\out_H^{(V)}(G)$ is formally defined below).
+Specifically, Bass--Jiang find some $N\unlhd\out_H^{(V)}(G)$ such that

 In general, $N_H(\phi(K))\cap N_H(K)\neq N_H(K)$.
-Therefore Bass--Jiang's decomposition of $\out_H^{(V)}(G)$ is different from the decomposition in Theorem~\ref{thm:description}.
-Our simpler description of $\out_H^{(V)}(G)$ is fundamental to the framework described in the introduction and is essential in proving the results in Section~\ref{sec:applications}.
+Therefore Bass--Jiang's decomposition of $\out_H^{(V)}(G)$ is different from the decomposition in Theorem \ref{thm:description}.
+Our simpler description of $\out_H^{(V)}(G)$ is fundamental to the framework described in Section \ref{sec:applications} and is essential in proving Theorem \ref{thm:BWfinitelypresented}.

-\p{Results of Bass--Jiang} Our proof of Theorem~\ref{thm:description} is based on two results of Bass--Jiang, which we state now.
+\p{Results of Bass--Jiang} Our proof of Theorem \ref{thm:description} is based on two results of Bass--Jiang, which we state now.
 We have translated their results and definitions into our setting of automorphism-induced HNN-extensions.
-The first result is a classification of the elements of the Bass--Jiang group $\out_H(G)$ \cite[Theorem~5.6]{Bass1996automorphism}.
+The first result is a classification of the elements of the Bass--Jiang group $\out_H(G)$ \cite[Theorem 5.6]{Bass1996automorphism}.

 \begin{theorem}[Bass--Jiang] Let $G=H\ast_{(K, \phi)}$.
 If ${\delta}\in \aut(H)$, $a\in H$ are such that ${\delta}(K)=K$ and ${\delta}\phi(k)=\phi{\delta}\gamma_a(k)$ for all $k\in K$ then the map

 is an automorphism of $G$.